Opportunities for current students

 In general there are two different ways to study abroad: as an exchange students or on your own.

 Study abroad as an exchange student

 If you are a Bachelor's or Master's student interested in exchange studies, you must first ask your programme coordinator whether the programme allows exchange and if so, which semester(s) of the study programme is (are) preferable.

-You then apply for an exchange at your faculty of study.
-Information about eligibility, application instructions and deadlines may vary between faculties.
-Please check at your faculty's website.
+You then apply for an exchange through your faculty.
+Eligibility requirements, application instructions and deadlines may vary between faculties.
+Please check your faculty's website for more information.